ChiragRadhakrishna43-7/ChiragRadhakrishna43-7/README.md

 <p align="justify">My name is Chirag Radhakrishna.
 At present, I am a graduate student at Santa Clara University👨‍💻.</p>

 <p align="justify">I value the daily interactions that I have with different Professors and fellow students.
-These interactions have been engaging, insightful, and creative which has given me opportunities to improve my fundamentals and widen my perspectives.</p>
+These interactions have been engaging, insightful, and creative which has given me opportunities to improve my fundamentals and widen my technical perspectives.</p>

 <p align="justify">Large Language Models (LLMs), Online Social Network (OSN) Security, and AI ethics constitute my research interests.
 While AI has the potential to automate applications and complex tasks, I strongly believe that we need professional ethical standards to ensure AI products are developed the right way.</p>